In the Heat of the Sun: Casting Notes

+Filming and style

 This cinematography of the film was handled by Gu Changwei, one of Mainland China's most acclaimed photographers.
 Gu Changwei's previous works includes films such as Red Sorghum, Ju dou, and Farewell My Concubine.

-The production notably used a golden-yellow color palette to evoke a dreamlike and sentimental atmosphere.
+The production used a golden-yellow color palette to evoke a dreamlike and sentimental atmosphere.
 In contrast to the more historical, often politically charged portrayals of the Cultural Revolution seen in the works of 5th-generation Chinese filmmakers (e.g., Zhang Yimou, Chen Kaige, Tian Zhuangzhuang), In The Heat Of the Sun is mellow and dream-like, portraying memories of that era with somewhat positive and personal resonances.
 The film's nostalgic perspective is established earlier on in the film as the narrator, Ma Xiaojun, reflects on the past, acknowledging the unreliability of his memory.
 He states in the prologue: "Change has wiped out my memories.
 I can't tell what's imagined from what's real," setting the stage for alternative or imagined version of events, as the film explores how people romanticize their youthful memories.
+This structural unreliability is mirrored in the shifting narrative presence of Yu Beibei (played by Tao Hong).
+In the beginning, she accompanies the boys and gives rise to sexual tension amongst them, but after Mi Lan is introduced, she completely disappears from the group until the second telling of the birthday party scene.
+Larson states that Yu Beibei "is a significant character" in the first part of the film and that her sudden disappearance is a "persistent clue that all is not as it seems," signaling that the narrative is a highly subjective construction.

 In one scene, Jiang Wen gives Ma Xiaojun's memory a hazy, dreamlike quality, emphasizing the subjectivity of memory over objective fact.
 To reinforce this idea, he employs a Brechtian technique: the image suddenly freezes while the narrator pauses to reflect.
 This deliberate break in the narrative flow draws attention to the story's unreliability and encourages the audience to see the moment as filtered through personal memory rather than reality.

 The film also broke new ground in mainland China cinema through its frank depiction of adolescent sexuality.
 Scenes such as shower sequences involving boys and a topless shot of Mi Lan challenged censorship norms and introduced a level of openness rarely seen in contemporary Chinese films of the time.